UF-CompLing/PythonTutorial/README.md

 First, we will switch to a new branch.

+* Select "VCS" on the top toolbar
+* Click Git->Branches->New Branch
+* Give the branch a name, and press "Okay"

+You have now switched to a new branch.
+For information on what a branch is, navigate to this [explanation](https://github.com/UF-CompLing/Resources/blob/master/WhatIsGit.md#with-version-control).

+To push this branch into the Repo,

+* Select VCS->Git->Push

+And voila!

 ## Downloading NLTK (optional)

 (This only needs to be done once.
 If you have done the following before, feel free to skip it.)